 They were saving Jews of course.
 But were they?
 See the deal.
 Jews could get much more money out of Germany if they went to Palestine than if they went elsewhere.
 Now if you understand Zionism then you will understand that Zionists prefer to get Jews to Palestine than to anywhere else and the Zionist leadership were clear that they would rather have x amount of Jews in Palestine the twice that number safe elsewhere.

 But Hitler had to approve this deal.
 Why would he approve it?
 Simples! to get rid of Jews.
 But why Palestine?
 Because it was easier.
 But it wasn't easier.
 Jews could go to other places.
 The main difficulty was turning up penniless.
-The question of why Zionists wanted Jews in Palestinian is like asking why Zionists wanted to be Zionists.
+The question of why Zionists wanted Jews in Palestine is like asking why Zionists wanted to be Zionists.
 But the big question and it's still a mystery is why was Hitler so keen not simply to get rid of Jews but to get Jews to go to Palestine.